dziubekk/dzCashBlock/README.md

-# DzCashBlock
+# dzCashBlock

-DzCashBlock is a Minecraft plugin that enhances gameplay by introducing a money drop system and custom brushes for terrain modification.
+dzCashBlock is a Minecraft plugin that enhances gameplay by introducing a money drop system and custom brushes for terrain modification.

 ## Features